 Which brings me to my next bit: the war on white men.

 Not a day goes by that I don't see tweets like these:

 (Insert AreYouEvenSeriousFace.jpg here)

 Did I miss the memo that declared it socially acceptable to say this racist and sexist shit?
 Imagine if "white men" was switched in any of those tweets with a different race.
 There would probably be an uproar, and it's likely the tweeter would have their tweeting abilities temporarily limited.

 I take offense when I see things like this.
 "But you're a woman!
 Why are you offended?
 Men are scum!"
 I'm offended because literally everything I have, I have because of white men.
 The men in my life have worked incredibly hard to be able to take care of themselves, and as a result, they see that I am taken care of, too.
 My father and my brother.
 My "smarter half" and my best friend.
-My housemate who I've known for 15 years (literally half my life), who lets me live in his house and smoke his weed.
+My housemate who I've known for 15 years (literally half my life).

 Are you going to find me out in the streets, wearing a knitted hat that's meant to look like lady-parts, screaming about the gender wage gap?
 No. I'll be in the house, thankful that I have a roof over my head.
 And I'm thankful for the men that made it possible every moment of every day.